S-Saha-GenAI-Consulting/QAT.AI/README.md

 * Ensure the JAVA_HOME environment variable is set to Java 24.

-* Run command on terminal: java -jar jenkins.war --enable-future-java
+* Run command on terminal: brew services start jenkins-lts

 * Trigger the pipeline to build and test the project.